oddy-boop/Edusync-git/src/supabase/policies.md

 DROP POLICY IF EXISTS "Admins can view all roles" ON public.user_roles;

 -- Policy 1: Authenticated users can SELECT their own role record.
--- This is non-recursive and allows the Dashboard to verify a user's role upon login.
 CREATE POLICY "Users can view their own role" ON public.user_roles FOR SELECT TO authenticated
   USING (auth.uid() = user_id);

 -- Policy 2: Admins can manage (INSERT, UPDATE, DELETE) all user roles.
--- This uses the recursive check, but it's safe for write operations.
--- For an admin to SELECT other users' roles, they rely on Policy 3.
 CREATE POLICY "Admins can manage user roles" ON public.user_roles FOR INSERT, UPDATE, DELETE TO authenticated
   USING (is_admin())
   WITH CHECK (is_admin());

 -- Policy 3: An admin can also SELECT all roles (in addition to their own from Policy 1).
--- The combination of Policy 1 and 3 allows an admin to see everything without causing recursion during their own login check.
 CREATE POLICY "Admins can view all roles" ON public.user_roles FOR SELECT TO authenticated
   USING (is_admin());